The Fate of the Defeated in the Continental War?

 Who were fighting for the British Crown?

-The use of non-British forces alongside the loyalist forces fighting against the Rebels, possibly caused more harm than any perceived good.
-To the everyday colonists trying to forge a living in the new world, it would seem treacherous and a betrayal by the Crown to send foreign mercenaries to settle the dispute and conflict.
-The majority of the British troops fighting in the American theatre were usually loyalist American subjects, Troops from Britain's allies from among the German States and the conscripted ranks of the British Isles.
-This would have included many conscripted from Wales, Ireland, Scotland and the working class area's of North of England.
+The use of non-British forces alongside the loyalist forces fighting against the rebels, possibly caused more harm than any perceived good.
+To the everyday colonists trying to forge a living in the new world, it would seem treacherous and a betrayal by the Crown to send foreign mercenaries to settle this dispute with armed conflict.
+The majority of the British troops fighting in the American theatre were usually loyalist American subjects.
+These soldiers had little in common with mercenaries and Native Americans who had often been at war with the American colonists.

 Prisoners of War.